 The Working Group notes the perspective raised in discussions that additional steps should be taken to ensure the legitimacy of any opposition expressed to the community-based application.
 Specifically, the Working Group notes the suggestion that those raising opposition should be prepared to engage in an ongoing dialogue regarding their opposition.
 It also notes the suggestion that a public and transparent verification process should be conducted on any opposition letter to ensure that the author of the letter represents the organization that it claims to represent.

-caOn 4 May 2020, the GAC provided consolidated input from individual GAC members on the topics discussed at ICANN67, including community applications.
+The GAC’s ICANN67 Communiqué included a summary of GAC discussions on the Working Group’s draft recommendations regarding community applications.
+The Working Group reviewed the Communiqué.
+On 4 May 2020, the GAC provided consolidated input from individual GAC members on the topics discussed at ICANN67, including community applications.
 In this informal input, many of the respondents expressed support for the draft recommendations on this topic, although some expressed that they still have outstanding concerns about the CPE process and its effectiveness.
 Several respondents noted that additional details would need to be filled in to ensure that concerns about CPE from the 2012 round are addressed in the implementation of subsequent rounds.
 In addition, a few comments made specific suggestions about possible changes to the CPE process and criteria.

 d.
 Dependencies/relationships with other areas of this report or external efforts